Choosing your moisturizer can be a difficult process.

 - you are a fan of powder makeup and blotting tissue

-If your skin has none of these problems, then you have normal skin, you lucky thing!
+If your skin has none of these problems, then you have “normal” skin – you lucky thing!

-You can also have combination skin like me – parts of your face are dry, while parts are oily (usually it’s dry cheeks and oily T-zone – that’s your forehead, nose and chin).
-Unluckily for us, we may need different skincare regimens for the two areas.
+You can also have combination skin like me.
+That’s when parts of your face are dry, while other parts are oily.
+Usually it’s dry cheeks and oily T-zone – that’s your forehead, nose and chin.
+You probably identified with parts of both lists!

 Dehydrated vs hydrated

-You can have dry and dehydrated skin, and you can even have oily and dehydrated skin (lots of oil, but not much water under the oil).
+You can have dry and dehydrated skin, and you can even have oily and dehydrated skin – that’s when you have lots of oil, but not much water under the oil.

 What ingredients to look for

 Once you’ve narrowed down what your relevant skin type and skin conditions are, you can look for products that contain what your skin needs.